cnnrbrn/noroff-programming-foundations-content/week-1/lesson-1.md

 Computers only speak `binary`, in `0`s and `1`s.
 In order to communicate with them we use programming languages which are eventually translated into binary.

 In web browsers, `JavaScript` is the programming language we use.
-A program inside the browser called a JavaScript engine translates the code - this is called `interpretation` - and delivers it to the computer to execute.
+A program inside the browser called a JavaScript engine translates the code and delivers it to the computer to execute.

+Everything dynamic on a web page, from news feeds to like buttons and games is created with JavaScript.

-We are not going to go into too much more theory, but rather get you coding writing JavaScript as soon as possible.
+We are not going to go into too much theory, let's rather get coding.

 ## Writing JavaScript

+In JavaScript, instructions for the computer are called `statements`.

 ### Using the development console